 Nigeria has emerged as the top transit point in the world for illegal ivory and pangolin scales trafficked from Africa to Asia.
 Between 2016 – 2019, over half of the pangolin scales seized globally came from Nigeria.

-The Honourable Minister of State for Environment, Barr.
+The former Honourable Minister of State for Environment, Barr.
 Sharon Ikeazor said, “The Federal Government of Nigeria is committed to protecting, restoring, and promoting sustainable use of our biodiversity.
 We will support the sustainable management of forests, combat desertification, land degradation, and halt biodiversity loss.
 Our collaboration with relevant Agencies and Stakeholders to stem the tide of wildlife overexploitation and trafficking has led to the development and implementation of strategies to combat corruption risk associated with transnational organized wildlife crime.”